ReconnectedCC/docs/rules.md

 **2.7** Attempting to corrupt the world or chunkban yourself or another player by creating invalid items, blocks or network packets is not allowed.

+**2.8** Do not chain startup commands to other computers from a computer set up as a startup computer by staff.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**2.7.1** Nesting containers is considered an invalid item and is not allowed.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**2.7.2** Creating items or blocks with excessive NBT data is not allowed.